 THESE REPORTS ANALYSE THE ISSUES

-The Outlook for Pharmaceutical Markets in Northern Europe is a unique collection of management reports from Espicom Business Intelligence.
-Each report provides individual and highly-detailed analysis of each market, looking at key regulatory, political, economic and corporate developments in the wider context of market structure, service and access.
-The reports are available individually, or as a discounted collection, and prices include four completely updated reports sent quarterly, together with a comprehensive statistical appendix.
+The E7: The Outlook for Pharmaceuticals is a unique collection of management reports from Espicom Business Intelligence.
+Each report provides individual and highly-detailed analysis of each market, looking at the key regulatory, political, economic and corporate developments in the wider context of market structure, service and access.
+The reports are available individually, or as a discounted collection, and prices include 4 completely updated reports sent quarterly, together with a comprehensive statistical appendix.
 There are over 60 markets covered in the worldwide series.

 To order this report:

 Check our Industry Analysis and Insights

 Intl: +1 805-652-2626